-A joint inspection was conducted by the Environmental Inspector and Indigenous Monitor at Edmonton Terminal.
-Observations included the construction of the Line 2 pump building.
-The building exterior is complete, with interior construction continuing through the winter.
+A joint inspection was conducted at the Edmonton Terminal by the Environmental Inspector and Indigenous Monitor.
+Observations included the construction in the Line 2 pump building.

-Preparation for hydrotesting was underway during the inspection.
 Waste management was inspected as well as secondary containment for equipment and fuel storage tanks.
 Open excavations were marked and properly delineated.
 Walking paths were kept clear.
 Spill kits and spill response procedures were also reviewed in the field.
 Key compliance measures on the construction permit were reviewed and mitigations were in place.
-No deficiencies were noted during inspection.
+No deficiencies were noted.